-POLICY KBR10: ROOFSCAPES AND BALCONIES
+POLICY KBR9: ROOFSCAPES AND BALCONIES

-- 2.15 As noted in Policy KBR7, concerns were raised during the engagement process about the detrimental impact an increase in built height would have on the physical character of the Conservation Areas and also the impact to the amenity of neighbours through overshadowing/loss of light and loss of privacy.
+- 2.15 As noted in Policy KBR6, concerns were raised during the engagement process about the detrimental impact an increase in built height would have on the physical character of the Conservation Areas and impact on the amenity of neighbours through overshadowing/ loss of light and loss of privacy.
 In addition, because the height of buildings across the Area is generally low, items such as mechanical plant and equipment, including aerials, on roofs and balconies can often be very visually intrusive. - 2.16 Many residents in the Area have small roof terraces and these spaces play an important role in everyday life, particularly during the spring and summer months.
-The view out onto the surrounding roofscape is therefore an important one to and some people were concerned that the proliferation of aerials and other roofscape 'clutter' should be reduced.
+The view out onto the surrounding roofscape is therefore an important one to protect and some people were concerned that the proliferation of aerials and other roofscape 'clutter' should be reduced.
 In addition, any new balconies or roofscape extensions should not intrude visually onto surrounding properties.
 Residents felt that this would add to the quality of life for residents, one of the core values underpinning the Plan. - 2.17 It is important therefore that planning permissions include clear conditions which restrict certain types of plant and machinery and that these are enforceable over the lifetime of the use of the development in question.
-One example where this has been successful is at Gabor Hall, Linstead Hall and/or Wilkinson Hall in Prince's Gardens.
+One example where this has been successful is at Linstead Hall, Prince's Gardens.
 The planning permission has a series of conditions that do not permit plant, machinery or telecommunications equipment on the roof apart from those in the approved drawings. - 2.18 The same principle should apply to balconies as well as roofs.
-In the Princes's Gardens example, a restriction was applied which prevents the placement of canopies, fences, loggias, trellises and satellite or radio antennae on balconies. - 2.19 This policy therefore seeks to ensure that development at roof and balcony level is not out of keeping with the prevailing roofline and minimises its negative impact on neighbouring properties.
-It is consistent with Westminster UDP Saved Policy DES6 (Roof level alterations and extensions), adding a more local dimension for Knightsbridge. - 2.20 The application of this policy can contribute towards the achievement of SDG 9: Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation; SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and SDG 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation and halt biodiversity loss.
+In the Linstead Hall example, a restriction was applied which prevents the placement of canopies, fences, loggias, trellises and satellite or radio antennae on balconies. - 2.19 This policy therefore seeks to ensure that development at roof and balcony level is not out of keeping with the prevailing roofline and minimises its negative impact on neighbouring properties.
+It is in conformity with London Plan Policy SI6 (Digital connectivity infrastructure) and WCP Policy 38 (Design principles), adding a more local dimension for Knightsbridge. - 2.20 The application of this policy can contribute towards the achievement of: SDG 9: Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation; SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainable; and SDG 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation and halt biodiversity loss.